EnterpriseDB/tpa/docs/src/2q_and_edb_repositories.md

     - postgres_distributed
 ```

-This example will configure the `enterprise` and `postgres_distributed`
+This example configures the `enterprise` and `postgres_distributed`
-repositories, giving access to EPAS and PGD5 products.
+repositories, giving access to EDB Postgres Advanced Server and PGD5 products.
-On Debian or Ubuntu systems, it will use the APT repository, and on
+On Debian or Ubuntu systems, it uses the APT repository.
-RedHat or SLES systems, it will use the rpm repositories, through the yum
+RedHat systems use the rpm repositories through the yum front end.
-or zypper frontends, respectively.
+SLES systems use the rpm repositories through the zypper front end.

-If any EDB repositories are specified, any 2ndQuadrant repositories
+If you specify any EDB repositories, any 2ndQuadrant repositories
-specified will be ignored and no EDB Repos 1.0 will be installed.
+specified are ignored and no EDB Repos 1.0 are installed.

 ## Specifying 2ndQuadrant repositories